 Ongoing costs of owning a second home in Central Oregon include your monthly mortgage payment, as well as taxes, utilities and insurance.
 Purchasing a condo or townhome can also include homeowners association fees.
 Whether you rent your property as a vacation home or strictly use it personally, maintenance costs will weigh into your budget.
 Take into consideration what kinds of help you’ll need, especially for owners with a primary residence out of the area.
 Will you hire a housekeeper, landscaper, property manager or hot tub maintenance company?

 If you decided to rent your home as a vacation rental, take into consideration the costs of marketing your home to potential renters.
 Hiring a property manager can include marketing costs, as well as maintenance and housekeeping.
-Ensure when purchasing a second home in Central Oregon that you have enough money reserved for potential repairs.
 If you rent your home as a vacation property in Sunriver, for example, ongoing costs may include annual SHARC passes for guest use and purchasing a fleet of bicycles for the home.

 Renting Your Second Home as a Vacation Property